-4.5 Consideration of extent of cetacean entanglement in debris versus entanglement in active gear

-Mattila provided a brief overview and update on the difficulty of determining the origin of materials removed from entangled large whales, especially differentiating between actively fished gear and ALDFG.
-The importance of making this determination has been stressed at previous IWC marine debris and entanglement workshops, as incorrect assumptions about the source and origin of entanglements could funnel time, resources and political will in the wrong directions.
+4.5 Consideration of extent of cetacean entanglement in debris versus entanglement in active gear about the source and origin of entanglements could funnel time, resources and political will in the wrong directions.
 Because many large whales destroy the gear that they become entangled in, and can drag the remnants for many weeks or months over thousands of kilometers, much of what is removed can look like debris, and is often classified as 'undetermined rope or net'.
 However, when identifying marks remain and the gear can be traced back to the owner, it has virtually always been actively fished gear.
 Currently, when there are no identifying marks, an attempt to differentiate between ALDFG and actively fished gear usually relies on unusual types or amount of fouling organisms, or on multiple gear types.
-However, even these can be misleading as a whale can drag gear through unusual habitats where it may pick up 'exotic' fouling organisms, and an entanglement in actively fished gear, if dragged long enough, could pick up multiple entanglements in ALDFG is the network in Hawaii.
-It's determination of ALDFG as the origin of entanglement has varied annually between 5-16%.
+However, even these can be misleading as a whale can drag gear through unusual habitats where it may pick up 'exotic' fouling organisms, and an entanglement in actively fished gear, if dragged long enough, could pick up multiple gear types as well as actual debris.
+So far, the only entanglement response network that has identified multiple entanglements in ALDFG is the network in Hawaii.
+Its determination of ALDFG as the origin of entanglement has varied annually between 5-16%.
 While many networks report 'unidentified rope or net', their affirmative determinations of ALDFG are extremely rare (Richardson et al., 2019a).